Kinoma/SourceDocumentation/pins.md

 		this.button.init();
 	}

 The BLL also defines a `close` function, which is called automatically when the host application exits.
-The `close` function typically closes the objects used to communicate with pins:
+The `close` function typically closes the objects used to communicate with pins, as follows:

 	exports.close = function() {
 		this.led.close();